adfinis/osschallenge/README.md

 # OSS-Challenge

-A website for Opensource tasks
+A website for Open source tasks

 ## Installation
 **Requirements**